 A convoy of Luxury Kings Coaches was at Calais station to meet us and take us through customs and onto the Euroshuttle to Dover.
 The Venice Simplon-Orient-Express train does not cross the channel into the UK.
 The journey took about half an hour, and before we knew it we were back in the UK.

 As we arrived in the UK, our drop off was at Folkestone West station, where we waited for the sister of the Venice Simplon-Orient-Express.
 The Belmond British Pullman would be our fabulous ride to London.
 We waited in a little station lounge for the train to arrive, and we had the loveliest welcome from a local jazz band.

 Our journey to London took under two hours, and it went so quickly, over in a flash, but we savoured every moment.
 We were welcomed with a glass of sparkling British Rose and treated to our final meal of our two-day experience – a delicious afternoon tea.

-The End of our Adventure
+The End of Our Orient Express Adventure

 Before we knew it, it was time to say goodbye.
-We all loved our time onboard the Venice Simplon-Orient-Express and its sister train in the UK the Belmond British Pullman.
+We all loved our time onboard the Venice Simplon-Orient-Express and its sister train in the UK, the Belmond British Pullman.
 This trip was on our to-do list, and we are pleased to have ticked this one off the list.
 The train is an icon of luxury, the staff simply brilliant, the food was exceptional, and this is one adventure we will always remember fondly.